DamienFlury/summaries/par-prog/par-prog.typ

 After the loop, threads terminate and A will be cleared from memory.

-==== Private vs firstprivate
-Using Firstprivate(x) x is initialized for each thread with the value of x before the parallel part.
-Using private(x), x is initialized in the threads with 0 (default value).

-Loop variables are private by default.

 ==== Race conditions with shared variables
-Of course, race conditions can still happen:
 ```c
 const int n = 300;
 int sum = 0;